preciz/balls/README.md

 ## Constraints

-- After the html view is loaded with the empty box, JS takes over.
+- After the HTML view is loaded with the empty box, JS takes over.
 No more server rendered HTML tags, no render to string.
 - The rendering of the balls must be in JS. no `innerHTML`.
 You need to dynamically create the balls in JS code.
-- The drop button fires a JSON request, sends down the number of balls, then backend responds in JSON which ball colour comes next.
+- The drop button fires a JSON request, sends down the number of balls, the backend responds in JSON which ball colour comes next.
 - You can't use JS Libraries, no jQuery/Angular/React or any library, just vanilla JS.

 ## Bonus